Egon Schiele – Exzess und Bestrafung: Plot

 run away to be with Schiele.
 Schiele is subsequently imprisoned on the grounds that he has behaved in a sexually improper way towards the young woman.
 The young woman falsely accuses Schiele, who denies the charge to no avail.
 Although the girl withdraws her accusations, Schiele is nevertheless requested to leave the area, as he has offended the social mores of the conservative society in which he lives.
 Those offended include his mother (Angelika Hauff), who rails against his lax morals.

 Upon his release, he continues his excesses, despite fighting (literally) to conform, even going so far as to volunteer for service in the Austrian army during World War I. As a soldier, Schiele cuts a pathetic figure and is quickly discharged as unfit for duty.
 He disposes of his alcoholic mistress and has an affair with a society beauty, who ultimately abandons him, unable to cope with his sexual obsessions.
 Schiele's emotional cruelty is exposed when he shuns Wally, who is near death.
 Their parting scene at a Vienna social gathering reveals the corruption at the heart of Schiele's artistic soul.

 Schiele's paintings, however, develop greater depth as he pushes himself to the limit.
 Whilst his paintings gain acceptance (and many now hang in the Leopold Museum in Vienna), his own sanity suffers.
 He marries and appears to find a modicum of contentment until his wife Edith (Christine Kaufmann) falls ill during the 1918 Spanish influenza pandemic.
-Schiele makes love to his dying wife in a scene that is tender yet shocking, evoking a central theme of Schiele's work: the link between sex and death.
+Schiele has sex with his dying wife in a scene that is tender yet shocking, evoking a central theme of Schiele's work: the link between sex and death.
 Shortly thereafter, Schiele himself contracts influenza and dies.